AuroraStorm-sw/Portfolio-project-1/README/README.md

 ## User goals

 ## First time visitor goals:
-- users can learn what materials they need to bring to a meet-up
+- users can learn what the meetups are about
-- users can find the location, times and dates for meet-ups
-- users can use the contact form for questions
+- users can learn about the location of the meetups

 ## Returning visitor goals:
 - users can message the meetup coordinator with questions and feedback